waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Tool Development Ideas
 - **Boulder Puzzle Assistant:** A tool that, instead of solving the whole puzzle, analyzes the current state and suggests all possible valid moves for each boulder on the map.
 This would help in manual solving without the risk of a complex solver timing out or getting stuck.

+## D. System Interaction Notes
+- **Validation Check Discrepancy:** The system's validation for reachable warps appears to ignore movable obstacles like boulders.
+This can create a false positive, indicating a path is clear when it is actually blocked.
+My own tools (`landmass_analyzer`, `generate_path_plan`) provide a more accurate ground truth in these situations.